apace100/origins-docs/docs/types/block_action_types/set_block.md

 }
 ```

-This action sets the block at the position of the action to a coal ore.
+This example will set a Coal Ore block at the position of the block action type.